parampriya/movie-scraper/README.md

 It pulls the number of records which you feed in, from a specific link.

 ## It's not working!
-Well you got to install all the dependencies(dependencies.txt), and run it in a python console
+Well you got to install all the dependencies(requirements.txt), and run it in a python console

 #### You can use it by executing step by step or all at once, in a python console or any python IDE.